deployexamples/.github/profile/README.md

 ### 4. CI/CD Pipeline Setup
 Set up continuous integration and deployment pipelines using GitHub Actions, Jenkins, or CircleCI.

-### 5. Kubernetes Deployment
+### 5. Cpanel Deployment
-Examples of deploying applications to a Kubernetes cluster, including creating deployment YAML files and managing services.
+Examples of deploying applications to a Cpanel using FTP account

 ## Prerequisites
 Basic understanding of the deployment platform you're interested in.